What Have We Learned, Charlie Brown?: Award

 The Peabody award we received for What Have We Learned, Charlie Brown? was a very gratifying response to the program, plus many wonderful letters from appreciative young viewers who said that they now understood what happened on June 6, 1944.
 We labeled this show with the subtitle A Tribute, because that was exactly what we wanted it to be: no more and no less.
 It proved also that the characters of Charlie Brown, Linus, Snoopy and the others were close enough to being real to handle delicately a subject that other animated characters would destroy.

 Home media

 The special was released on VHS by Kartes Video Communications in 1987 and again by Paramount on June 25, 1996.
 The special is available for purchase on iTunes together with You're Not Elected, Charlie Brown and He's a Bully, Charlie Brown, and is now available on DVD in the Peanuts Emmy Honored Collection.
+This special is also available in the Peanuts: 75th Anniversary Ultimate TV Specials Collection both on DVD and Blu-Ray in 2025.